-Busted Pipes – Water left in the system during freezing weather can cause buried pipes to crack under a patio installation.
+Busted Pipes – Water left in the system during freezing weather can cause buried pipes to crack.
 Come spring, this will result in high water bills and puddles.

 Cracked Valves – The same threat exists for the system’s water valves.
 If exposed to freezing temperatures, water left in the valves will expand and crack the brass housing.